JuliaTagBot/ContinuousBenchmarks.jl/README.md

   "branch1")`, the app will receive the instruction;
 - After receiving the benchmark instruction,
-  - The app will create a new pull request in this repository (TuringBenchmarks) with information of the benchmark request to track the job.
+  - The app will create a new pull request in this repository (ContinuousBenchmarks) with information of the benchmark request to track the job.
 Then a benchmark job on the App server or on Travis CI will be triggered;
   - A comment reply to the issue where you `@` the bot will also be